-SNACS follows nutritional guideline and promotes healthy snacks and lunches.
+Please try to send healthy food for snacks and lunches.
 Sodas or any drinks with caffeine are discouraged.
 Microwaves are available for heating food during lunch time only.
 School breakfast and lunch can be purchased daily.
-The cost for breakfast is $2.20, lunch is $3.85, and milk is 75 cents.
+Our Student Store often has lunch and snack items.

 Water bottles are encouraged and students may keep them on their desks.
-Water is the only drink that is allowed during the academic periods.
-Other healthy drinks are allowed at Snack Break and Lunch.
+Water is the only drink that is allowed during the academic periods and other healthy drinks are allowed at Snack Break and Lunch.

 MISSED ASSIGNMENTS DUE TO ABSENCES

 In order to succeed in school, students must attend classes every day.
-Our daily schedule includes activities appropriate to each student’s unique learning style and academic needs, therefore it is important that all students participate.
-To accommodate absences, your child will have the number of days absent plus one more day to make up any assignments.
-It is the responsibility of the student to speak with me concerning missed work.
+Our daily schedule includes activities appropriate to each student’s unique learning style and academic needs and it is important that all students participate.
+To accommodate absences, your child will have double the time of the absence to make up any assignments.
+It is the responsibility each student to speak with me concerning missed assignments.